whatwg/web-history/README.md

 - [`video` and `audio` elements added to the HTML spec](http://html5.org/r/394-699).

 - [Google Gears](http://gearsblog.blogspot.com/2007/05/posted-by-aaron-boodman-and-erik.html)
-  released; some of its key features eventually become standard parts of the Web platform, and by the end of 2009 its development will end up being permanently halted.
+  released; some of its key features, such as its "workerpool" mechanism, eventually become standard parts of the Web platform, and by the end of 2009 its development will end up being permanently halted.

 ## 2007-06 to 2007-12